Wasdubya/x64dbgMCP/README.md

 - **40+ x64dbg SDK Tools** - Provides access to almost every single debugging feature given by the SDK for smart debugging.
 - **Cross-Architecture Support** - Works with both x64dbg and x86dbg.
-- **API COMPATIBILITY** - Provides API access to Claude from CMD for even faster dbeugging and longer consecutive tool chain calls.
+- **API Compatibility** - Provides API access to Claude from CMD for even faster dbeugging and longer consecutive tool chain calls.

 ### Quick Setup